A folded model for compositional data analysis: Simulation Studies

 Figure \ref{figure2} shows the average bias of the $\alpha$ estimates in boxplots for each sample size.
-Each box corresponds to a value of $k$ and is the average bias aggregated for all values of $\alpha$.
+Each box corresponds to a value of $\kappa$ and is the average bias aggregated for all values of $\alpha$.
 For example, Figure \ref{figure2}(a) refers to a sample size equal to $1000$ and the first box contains information about the average biases of the $11$ values of $\alpha$.
-The range in the variances increases with the value of $k$ as expected, since higher values of $k$ indicate higher probability of being left outside of the simplex.
-Table \ref{table3} presents $1-p$ for many combinations of values of $\alpha$ and $k$ calculated using Monte Carlo simulation with $20,000,000$ repetitions.
+From the plots, as expected, the range in the variances increases with the value of $\kappa$, since higher values of $\kappa$ correspond to a higher probability of being left outside of the simplex.
+Table \ref{table3} presents $1-p$ for many combinations of values of $\alpha$ and $\kappa$ calculated using Monte Carlo simulation with $20,000,000$ repetitions.
+Clearly, $1-p$ increases as either $\kappa$ or $\alpha$ increases.